philipptrenz/Text-Visualisation-in-Practice/07_knowledge_graphs/README.md

 ### Install

-To install CoreNLP the JavaSDK 1.8 as well as loading the compiled sources of the server is required.
+To run CoreNLP the JavaSDK 1.8 as well as loading the compiled sources of the server is required.
 The scripts included in the repository provide an easy way to load an execute the CoreNLP server.

 ```bash
 # Load CoreNLP for OpenIE with Models for German